Scottish Gaelic literature: Eighteenth century

 A legacy of Jacobite verse was later compiled (and adapted) by James Hogg in his Jacobite Reliques (1819).

-Donnchadh Bàn Mac an t-Saoir (usually Duncan Ban MacIntyre in English; 20 March 1724 – 14 May 1812) is one of the most renowned of Scottish Gaelic poets and formed an integral part of one of the golden ages of Gaelic poetry in Scotland during the 18th century.
+Donnchadh Bàn Mac an t-Saoir (usually Duncan Ban MacIntyre, in English; 20 March 1724 – 14 May 1812) a monoglot Gaelic-speaker who was illiterate in his own language, remains one of the most renowned of Scottish Gaelic poets and formed an integral part of one of the golden ages of Gaelic poetry in Scotland during the 18th century.
 He is best known for his poem about Beinn Dorain; "Moladh Beinn Dòbhrain" (English: "Praise of Ben Doran").
 Most of his poetry is descriptive and the influence of Alasdair MacMhaighstir Alasdair is notable in much of it.
-Despite the Jacobite upheavals during his lifetime, it was his experience as a gamekeeper in Argyll and Perthshire in the employ of the Duke of Argyll which had greatest impact upon his poetry.
-Moladh Beinn Dòbhrain, stems from this period.
+Despite also composing poetry about fighting for the government in the Campbell of Argyll Militia during the 1745 Jacobite rising, MacIntyre also offers in his later poetry, according to John Lorne Campbell, "an interesting testimony to the bitter disillusionment of the Highlanders who had come to the aid of the Government, to be in the end treated no better that those who had rebelled against it."
+It was his experience as a ghillie in Argyll and Perthshire in the employ of the Duke of Argyll which had the greatest impact upon his poetry.
+Moladh Beinn Dòbhrain and Coire a' Cheathaich, both date from this period.
 The significance of Duncan Bàn's nature themed poetry is such that it has, along with that of MacMhaighstir Alasdair, been described as "the zenith of Gaelic nature poetry".